FSA

 For the plan year, expenses must be incurred January 1 through March 15, 20xx of the next year to be eligible for reimbursement.
 You have until March 31, 20xx, to submit claims for reimbursement.
 Any unused FSA funds are subject to the “use it or lose it” rule and will be forfeited.

-To participate in the FSA, you need to enroll and choose the amount you would like to set aside each year.
+To participate in the FSA, you must enroll and select the amount you would like to set aside each year.
 Only eligible expenses can be reimbursed under the FSA.
 These expenses are defined by IRS rules and your employer’s plan.
-You can learn about your employer’s plan by reading the